chengzeyi/stable-fast/README.md

 It is very hard to benchmark accurately.
 And preparing the environment for benchmarking is also a hard job.
 I have tested on some platforms before but the results may still be inaccurate.
 Note that when benchmarking, the progress bar showed by `tqdm` may be inaccurate because of the asynchronous nature of CUDA.
+To solve this problem, I have to add `torch.cuda.synchronize()` after every inference step, which will slow down the inference, so the results might not be very accurate and might be slower thant the actual performance.

 `stable-fast` is expected to work better on newer GPUs and newer CUDA versions.
 __On older GPUs, the performance increase might be limited.__